Best Time To Go14-May-2023 - Open for booking

 Arrive in Scotland’s capital and settle into your centrally located accommodation.
 Twisting alleys and cobbled streets speak of the past, pipers play beneath sandstone monuments and Edinburgh Castle sits high in this city of historical wonder.
-Maybe arrive a day or two early and make the most of your time here – do simply let us know if we can assist with arrangements for you.
+Maybe arrive a day or two early and make the most of your time here – let us know if we can assist with arrangements for you.

 The evocative Old Town of Edinburgh is the ancient heart of the city – take the afternoon to walk in the footsteps of famous kings and queens, visit collections of art from through the ages or take a tour of homes and dungeons not changed in half a millennium.

 This evening, meet your fellow travellers and tour leader for a welcome meal.
 Let the tour leader set the scene for the week to follow before getting a good night’s rest just a short distance from your morning train.